Woman, 71, killed in Morgan Park home on South Side, police say

+"I was appalled that first of all that someone could be in their home and then still be subjected to the violence on the street," said Rodney Rickett, neighbor.

-Authorities said two men who were outside fired shots at the house near 108th and Morgan Street.
+Authorities said two men who were outside walked up to the home and open fired at the house near 108th and Morgan Street.
+Investigators do not believe this was a random shooting, but Wright was not the intended target.

+"It just goes to show that, you know, there is no putting your guards down because it's just a violent city we live in right now," Rickett said.

 RELATED: Chicago weekend gun violence leaves 35 shot, 6 killed across city